cblevins/sp23-dig-stud/_modules/audio-editing-2.md

 	- Groups 1 & 2: `files-01`
 	- Groups 3 & 4: `files-02`
 	- Groups 5 & 6: `files-03`
-- Extract your zip file ([Windows instructions](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-f6dde0a7-0fec-8294-e1d3-703ed85e7ebc#:~:text=Open%20File%20Explorer%20and%20find,folder%20to%20a%20new%20location.), [Mac instructions](https://support.apple.com/guide/mac-help/zip-and-unzip-files-and-folders-on-mac-mchlp2528/mac#:~:text=unzip%20(expand)%20a%20compressed%20item)) and move the enclosed folder of files (ex. `files-01`) to your `audio-editing` folder.
+- Extract your zip file ([Windows](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-f6dde0a7-0fec-8294-e1d3-703ed85e7ebc#:~:text=Open%20File%20Explorer%20and%20find,folder%20to%20a%20new%20location.), [Mac](https://support.apple.com/guide/mac-help/zip-and-unzip-files-and-folders-on-mac-mchlp2528/mac#:~:text=unzip%20(expand)%20a%20compressed%20item), [Chromebook](https://helpdeskgeek.com/how-to/how-to-zip-and-unzip-files-on-your-chromebook/#:~:text=Chromebooks%20running%20ChromeOS%20101%20or,as%20the%20original%20ZIP%20file.) instructions) and move the enclosed folder of files (ex. `files-01`) to your `audio-editing` folder.
 - Inside this folder you will find several audio recordings of your media project ideas (.mp3 files).
 - Download [this rockin' banjo music]({{site.baseurl}}/modules/heftone-banjo-orchestra-whistling-rufus.mp3) and save it under your `audio-editing` folder.
 Note: you might need to right-click on the link to download/save the file.